 In this case, the parties agree that the private school is an appropriate placement for Student, and have requested an order permitting the District to place Student there.
 As Student's LEA, the District is required to provide Student with a FAPE.
-A District fulfills its FAPE obligation when it offers an IEP that is "reasonably calculated to enable a child to make progress appropriate in light of the child's circumstances."
+The District's FAPE offer is set forth in Student's IEP, and a District fulfills its FAPE obligation when it offers an IEP that is "reasonably calculated to enable a child to make progress appropriate in light of the child's circumstances."
 Endrew F. ex rel.
 Joseph F. v.
 Douglas Cnty.
 Sch.
 Dist.
-RE-1, 580 U.S. 386, 137 S. Ct.
+RE-1, 580 U.S. 386, 137 S.Ct.
 988, 1001 (2017).
 Part of the FAPE analysis includes consideration of the educational setting and educational environment set forth in the IEP, and the District is required to select an educational site that is the least restrictive environment where Student's IEP can be successfully implemented.
 Vt.
 SBE Rule 2361.3.

 In selecting the appropriate educational site, school districts in Vermont are confined by Vt.
 SBE Rule 2363.10(b), which states that when an LEA places a student for special education services in an independent school, the placement must be in "schools that have been approved" by the Agency of Education.
+The Agency of Education maintains a list of schools that are approved to provide special education to students, and LEAs are limited in their placement decisions based on schools that are on the list.
 If the IEP Team is considering placement at an out-of-state independent school, the school must be "approved by the host state for the purpose of providing special education and related services to children with disabilities within that State."
 Vt.
 SBE Rule 2228.1(3).

 Under the IDEA and Vermont special education law, if the parents of a child believe that the IEP offered by the school district fails to provide the child with a FAPE, the parents may unilaterally remove the child from the district's placement and place them at another school at the parents' own expense, and then file a due process complaint seeking reimbursement.
 Reimbursement may be awarded upon a demonstration that: "(1) the proposed [programming] failed to provide the student with an appropriate education; (2) the parent's private placement was appropriate to the child's needs; and (3) equitable considerations support the parent's claim."
 Reyes ex rel.
 R.P. v.
 N.Y.C.
 Dep't of Educ., 760 F.3d 211, 215 (2d Cir.
 2014); see also C.L. v.
 Scarsdale Union Free Sch.
 Dist., 744 F.3d 826, 836 (2d Cir.
 2014).